Douglas Commercial Port of Entry

 - Overcrowding and commercial truck traffic in downtown Douglas;

-- Queueing times for everyone, heading north or south; and
+- Queuing times for everyone, heading north or south; and

 - Conflicts between commercial trucks and non-commercial vehicles will increase pedestrian safety.

 The addition of a new port of entry, and the renovation of the existing port in Douglas, are estimated to bring an additional $10.8 - $20 million per year in revenue to the region.
 Initially, there will be the need for approximately 110 new employees, which could double within the decade.
 The improvements are anticipated to increase traffic at the local Bisbee-Douglas International Airport, boost the student population at the nearby Cochise College campus, and increase demand for residential housing in the immediate area.